The tax rates and bands for 2017 (for 2016 income) are set out below.

 You can read more on both these concessions in our section on Income Tax Allowances.

-As well as your liability to income tax you also need to consider your liability to the income tax by another name, that of the social charges, which you can read about at Social Charges in 2015.
+As well as your liability to income tax you also need to consider your liability to the income tax by another name, that of the social charges, which you can read about at Social Charges.

 In addition to the basic rates of income tax those fortunate few with a taxable income of upwards of €250,000 pa are liable for a special tax called contribution exceptionnelle sur les hauts revenus.